frankied003/ssw345project/PROCESS.md

      * get parameters from slash command to hook up into API
      * return weather to user for zip code passed in parameter
    * Incomplete Tasks
-     * Create /recommend command
+     * create /recommend command
-     * Have recommend command return clothing recommendations
+     * have recommend command return clothing recommendations
-     * Format messages to look appealing
+     * format messages to look appealing
    * Process Reflection
      * This iteration was much more difficult than the first.
 This was due to hooking up the OpenWeather API, which is a third party API to provide weather data.
 One main issue we had was setting up the command to take in a zip code, but after this was done, the bot was consistent at returning weather data for that location.